-- 13. When the Security Council authorises States to conduct a military operation, national contingents operate outside a chain of command leading to the UN.
+When the Security Council authorises States to conduct a military operation, national contingents operate outside a chain of command leading to the UN.
 In principle, States retain full control over their contingents.
 They must therefore bear responsibility for the conduct of their contingents.
 As is well known, the ECtHR took a different position on this issue in its Behrami and Saramati decision.
-According to the European Court, since the Security Council retained 'ultimate authority and control' over the activities of Kosovo Force (KFOR), the conduct of KFOR was to be attributed to the UN.15 - 14.
-As observed by the ILC in its Commentary, the 'ultimate control' test referred to by the ECtHR differs considerably from the 'effective control' test under Article 7.
-His concept appears to refer to the special powers assigned to the Security Council under Chapter VII of the UN Charter.
-In order to demonstrate that the Security Council retained ultimate authority and
+According to the European Court, since the Security Council retained 'ultimate authority and control' over the activities of Kosovo Force (KFOR), the conduct of KFOR was to be attributed to the UN.15

+As observed by the ILC in its Commentary, the "ultimate control" test referred to by the ECtHR differs considerably from the "effective control" test under Article 7.16 While the ECtHR did not explain in detail the meaning of the notion of "ultimate control", this concept appears to refer to the special powers assigned to the Security Council under Chapter VII of the UN

-14 Court of Appeal of The Haque, Nuhanović v Netherlands, judgment of 5 July 2011, Paragraph.
+14 Court of Appeal of The Hague, Nuhanović v.
+Netherlands, judgment of 5 July 2011, Paragraph.
 5.18.